gitter-badger/Standards-Documentation/08-javascript.md

 ## Modular JavaScript with Browserify

-[Browserify][browserify] will be used on this project to organise JavaScript into separate modules which can be loaded with `require` statements, in the style of Node.js, but in the browser.
+[Browserify][browserify] will be used on projects to organise JavaScript into separate modules which can be loaded with `require` statements, in the style of Node.js, but in the browser.